 AP Chemistry+ is a course based on the major concepts that form contemporary chemistry in conjunction with an emphasis on the basic understandings of elementary chemistry.
 This course is equivalent to a full year sequence in inorganic chemistry with typical college laboratory experiences and requirements.
-AP Chemistry+ can be taken after Chem R or Chem H. A student may also elect to take this course and sit for the PS Chemistry exam.
+AP Chemistry+ can be taken after Chem R or Chem H. A student may also elect to take this course and sit for the PS Chemistry examination.

-Dual Enrollment - Students may have the opportunity to obtain college credit for this course.
+Dual-enrollment classes are subject to change yearly based on college approval.
+Students may have the opportunity to obtain college credit for this course.
 The college credit option DOES require a fee.